Approximation Algorithms for the $b$-Matching and List-Restricted Variants of MaxQAP: Introduction

 In this work we initiate the approximation-theoretic study of list-restricted and $b$-matching variants of MaxQAP.
 Our main contributions are threefold: \begin{enumerate} \item We formalize the list-restricted and $b$-matching variants of the MaxQAP in Section~\ref{sec:problem}, providing a unified framework that captures both types of constraints.

-\item Building on the randomized rounding technique introduced in~\cite{makarychev2014maximum}, in Section~\ref{sec:list-restricted} we develop an $O(\sqrt{n})$-approximation algorithm for the list-restricted variant of MaxQAP, under the condition that each node $u \in V_G$ can be matched to a node in a subset $\mathcal{L}(u)$ of size $|\mathcal{L}(u)| = n - O(\sqrt{n})$.
+\item Building on the randomized rounding technique introduced in~\cite{makarychev2014maximum}, in Section~\ref{sec:list-restricted}, we develop an $O(\sqrt{n}+k)$-approximation algorithm for the list-restricted variant of MaxQAP when each node $u \in V_G$ can be matched to a node in a subset $\mathcal{L}(u)$ of size at least $|\mathcal{L}(u)| = n - k$.

-\item In Section~\ref{sec:QbAP}, we extend the randomized rounding technique to the $b$-matching setting and obtain an $O(\sqrt{bn})$-approximation algorithm for the $b$-matching variant of MaxQAP.
-In particular, when $b$ is a constant, our approximation guarantee matches the best known $O(\sqrt{n})$ approximation ratio for standard MaxQAP up to constant factors. \end{enumerate}
+\item In Section~\ref{sec:QbAP}, we extend the randomized rounding technique to the $b$-matching setting and obtain an $O(\sqrt{bn})$-approximation algorithm for the $b$-matching variant of MaxQAP. \end{enumerate} In particular, for the List-Restricted MaxQAP when $k = O(\sqrt{n})$ and for the MaxQbAP when $b$ is a constant, our approximation guarantees match the best known $O(\sqrt{n})$ approximation ratio for standard MaxQAP up to constant factors.